 Is the answer just better employee education and security processes?

-BE: I have to agree with Terry that I wish it was that simple, but it is not.
+BE: I wish it was that simple, but it is not.
 I do believe that better security protocols and better education can really cut out a huge portion of these ransomware attacks.
 Most companies that I’m aware of that have that stuff hardened are in a much better place as it relates to being compromised.

 A quarter century ago, network TV hosts asked, “what is the Internet anyway?”
 The real question is what will we be laughing at 25 years from now?